supervisely-ecosystem/review-image-annotations-in-batches/README.md

 ## How To Run
 1. Launch the application.
 2. Select the Labeling Job you want to review.
-3. Configure your Workbanch in `Review Settings` for optimal convenience during the process.
+3. Configure your Workbench in `Review Settings` for optimal convenience during the process.
 4. Click the `Start Review` button to begin.

 During the review, the application arranges a grid of images, displaying their annotations: tags and object classes. <br>
 Each image has its own decision selector.
 By setting decisions for the images in the batch, you can apply statuses to all the images in the batch with one click `Apply to batch`.
 The next batch of the same size will be displayed, and this process will continue until all unchecked images are reviewed.
+In the end of review process you will be able to set Completed status to the current Labeling Job or just go next.

 After finishing using the app, don't forget to stop the app session manually in the App Sessions.